jwestfall69/neogeo-diag-bios/docs/tests/68k/prog_rom_writable.md

 This test requires a custom diag prog board.

 The purpose of this test is to verify the P2 ROM region is writable.
-Writes to this region are often used for P ROM bank switching and/or communicating with custom chips on the prog board.
+Writes to this region are often used for PROG ROM bank switching and/or communicating with custom chips on the prog board.

 The test consists of reading from address 0x200000, writing the xor'd read data back to 0x200000, then re-reading 0x200000.
 If the re-read data is the same as the originally read data it will trigger one of the following errors.